TheRandomLabs/RandomCS/README.md

 # RandomCS

-Dedicated 128 tick CS:GO server in Docker with SourceMod and workshop maps.
+128-tick dedicated CS:GO server in Docker with SourceMod and workshop maps.